Chisomnwa/CDE_Capstone_Project/README.md

 To have a view of the project's data architecture and understand the **Why** for my choice of tools 🛠️, you can access the power point slides [here](https://github.com/Chisomnwa/CDE_Capstone_Project/blob/main/Travel_Agency_Project_Slides.pdf).

+# Medium Article
+Here's a medium article that I have written on this project.
+It gives the full view and the detailed steps on how to complete this project.
+You will enjoy it.